Amy Macdonald: 2016–2020: Under Stars and Woman of the World

-2020–present: The Human Demands
+2020–2025: The Human Demands

 Macdonald started writing songs between 2018 and 2019 and she started the recording of her fifth studio album in February 2020.
 After an interruption caused by the COVID-19 pandemic in March, she resumed recording in June 2020.

+She signed a new record deal for the release of The Human Demands, with Macdonald claiming that signing a new record deal was "actually great" and that it "gave that feeling during the first album".
+Macdonald had been signed to the same record label since she was 18 years old and released all four of her first studio albums with the record company.

 On 27 August 2020, she released the album's lead single "The Hudson" and said the release of album The Human Demands would be on 30 October 2020.
 Macdonald also announced a European tour, which she will embark on between April and July 2021.
 Macdonald discussed the album, and performed an acoustic version of the track "We Could Be So Much More", on BBC Radio 4's Front Row in November 2020.

 On 15 May 2021, she represented Scotland at the Free European Song Contest 2021, hosted in Cologne, Germany.
 Her song "Statues" ultimately finished in fourth place with 77 points.
+In July 2021, she hosted her own radio show on BBC Radio Scotland entitled Life Tracks with Amy Macdonald where she played a selection of her favourite songs, explaining what each song meant to her and why she considered it a favourite.
+Ahead of her European touring schedule through the summer period of 2022, Macdonald released the extended play Don't Tell Me That It's Over on 7 July, which includes three re–recordings of previous singles "Run" (2008), "Don't Tell Me That It's Over" (2010) and "Slow It Down" (2012).
+Macdonald claimed that she had chosen the three songs based on fan reaction during live performances, claiming that they are "fan favourites".
+Macdonald recorded each of the songs for the extended play in a live performance style, based on the way she performs the songs whilst touring.